 WICKER PARK REMIX

-This 1890s home, located in Chicago’s Wicker Park landmark district, was a rental three-flat for decades and had fallen into disrepair.
-The new owners wanted to revitalize the structure in a way that respects its history while appealing to their strong modern aesthetic.
+This 1890s home, located in Chicago’s Wicker Park landmark district, was a three-flat for decades and had fallen into disrepair.
+The new owners wanted to revitalize the structure in a way that respects its history while appealing to their modern aesthetic.
 Program requirements included five bedrooms, contemporary kitchen with butler’s pantry, children’s play space, and a two-car garage.

 The new design respects the 19th century character of the home at the front and is distinctly 21st century at the back.
 Off the foyer, a salon with original fireplace mantle offers space for conversation and is separated from the dining room by tailored pocket doors.
 Custom ceiling details and an over-size oval window on the landing of the main staircase offer a contemporary reinterpretation of traditional elements.